Preserved. Explored. Treasured.

 The Queensland Ecotourism Plan 2016-2020 provides the framework for delivering new experiences and building a thriving ecotourism industry.
 The guiding principle is for Queensland’s treasured natural and cultural assets to be protected, conserved and presented for current and future generations to enjoy.

-Unlike some tourism experiences around the world, the trails and surrounding national park will remain open for all to visit, experience and enjoy.
+No, unlike some tourism experiences around the world, the trails and surrounding national park will remain open for all to visit, experience and enjoy.
 The sites involved are retained as public land by the Queensland Government and any eco-accommodation agreements with the tourism operator will likely involve leases and/or other authorities negotiated with a term appropriate for the level of investment.
 The precise nature of any tenure agreements with tourism operators will be considered as part of the evaluation process.

-Ecotourism proposals are subject to best practice regulatory approvals processes and it is mandatory that tourism operators work closely with Traditional Owners to develop the ecotourism experiences and associated offerings, and in accordance with Australia’s world-leading highest order ecotourism accreditation.
+Ecotourism proposals are subject to best practice regulatory approvals processes and it is mandatory that tourism operators work closely with Traditional Owners to develop the ecotourism experiences and associated offerings, and be in accordance with Australia’s world-leading highest order ecotourism accreditation.

 Queensland Ecotourism Trails newsletter